 - Click the Change button.

 3. Turn off Chrome extensions

-- Try turning off all Chrome extensions for your browser.
-Click the Customize and Control Google Chrome button.
+- Click the Customize and Control Google Chrome button.

 - Turn the toggle switch for each browser extension off.

 4. Turn off antivirus utilities

 Try temporarily turning off third-party antivirus software.
 You can usually do that by right-clicking an antivirus utility’s system tray icon and selecting a disable option off some description.

 5. Contact the website’s webmaster